circonus/docs/content/irondb/administration/operations.md

 ### Topology Tab

-Displays the layout of the topology ring, and the percentage of key space for which each node is responsible.
+Displays the layout of the topology ring, and the percentage of the key space for which each node is primarily responsible (coverage.)
+The ideal distribution is `1/N`, but since the system uses consistent hashing to map metric names to nodes, the layout will be slightly imperfect.

 ![Image: 'topology_tab.png'](/images/irondb/topology_tab.png)